im-axiz/CodeAlpha_StockPortfolio_Tracker/README.md

 # CodeAlpha_StockPortfolio_Tracker
-Project Description The Stock Portfolio Tracker is a Python application that allows users to manage and track their stock investments.
+**Project Description:** The Stock Portfolio Tracker is a Python application that allows users to manage and track their stock investments.
 This tool provides functionality to add and remove stocks and to track the current value of the portfolio.
 # Stock Portfolio Tracker

 ## Description